Brett Adcock

-Brett Adcock (born April 6, 1986) is an American technology entrepreneur and billionaire who is the founder and chief executive officer (CEO) of Figure AI.
-In 2018, Adcock founded Archer Aviation, five years after he started Vettery.
-In 2023, he established Cover.
-As of June 2024, Forbes estimates his net worth to be US$1.4 billion.
+Brett Adcock (born April 6, 1986) is an American technology entrepreneur who is the founder and chief executive officer of Figure AI.
+In 2018, Adcock co-founded Archer Aviation, five years after he co-founded Vettery.
+He established Cover in 2023, and Hark in 2025.
+As of February 2026, Forbes and The New York Times estimate his net worth at US$19 billion.

 Early life and education

 Born on April 6, 1986, Adcock was raised on his family's third-generation farm outside Moweaqua, Illinois.
 At the age of sixteen, Adcock began working on web companies, which included an e-commerce site focused on outdoor electronics and a content site called Street of Walls.
 He subsequently graduated as the valedictorian of Central A&M High School.

-When Adcock started his education at the University of Florida, he initially majored in industrial engineering.
-Adcock received a Bachelor of Science in Business Administration from the University of Florida in 2008.
+Adcock studied at the University of Florida, initially majoring in industrial engineering, and graduated with a Bachelor of Science in business administration in 2008.
 During his collegiate education, Adcock was a member of the Phi Kappa Tau fraternity.

 Career

-In 2013, Adcock founded Vettery (which later became known as Hired), a talent marketplace that matched job seekers with employers who needed technical expertise.
+In 2013, Adcock co-founded Vettery (which later became known as Hired), a talent marketplace that matched job seekers with employers who needed technical expertise.
+Adcock started the company out of NYU's Varick Street Incubator.
 In 2018, the Adecco Group bought Vettery for $100 million.
-The same year, Adcock started eVTOL company Archer Aviation.
-In 2022 he founded Figure, an AI startup based in Sunnyvale that is working on a general-purpose humanoid robot.
-Adcock assembled Figure's team from people working at Boston Dynamics, Tesla, Google DeepMind and Apple.
-Adcock opines that the creation of humanoid robots will mitigate labor shortages.

-Vettery

-In 2013, Brett Adcock founded the online recruiting marketplace Vettery.
-Vettery came out of stealth in 2015 and its clients included Jet, Casper, Etsy, Blue Apron and Percolate.
-Vettery was started out of NYU's Varick Street Incubator.
-As of 2017, Vettery has raised $12 million in venture backed funding led by Greycroft Investors, Raine Ventures, and Pritzker Venture Capital.
-In February 2018, The Adecco Group acquired Vettery to use their technology in advancement of digital strategy.
-In 2020, Vettery acquired Hired and merged the two companies to create one unified job search platform.

-Archer Aviation

-In October 2018, Adcock founded electric aircraft company Archer Aviation.
-Archer was originally started with a research grant from Adcock at the University of Florida and ultimately headquartered in Palo Alto, California.
-In February 2021, United Airlines made an initial purchase of Archer aircraft with the intent of using them to provide urban service to airports.
-Archer went public on the New York Stock Exchange with investors including United Airlines, Stellantis, Exor, Baron Capital, Marc Lore, and Brett Adcock.
+In October 2018, Adcock co-founded eVTOL company Archer Aviation.
+He provided a research grant at the University of Florida to start the company, which ultimately headquartered in Palo Alto, California.
+In February 2021, Archer went public on the New York Stock Exchange.

-Figure

-In May 2022, Adcock founded AI robotics company Figure.
-Figure is building a humanoid robot that it claims can do autonomous human-like tasks.
-In February 2024, Figure raised $675 million in venture capital funding from a consortium that included OpenAI, Microsoft, Jeff Bezos, Nvidia, and Intel.
-In August 2024, Figure revealed their second generation humanoid robot Figure 02.